proctorio/proctorio.github.io/README.md

 # How to Install - Canvas

 ## 1. Download File
-   * We recommend following our CDN URL to download the Global Javascript file opposed to our github raw URL.
-When our DNS provider detects the github cdn (Fastly) is down, it will automatically switch to the backup CDN served by Microsoft to guarantee uptime.
-The github raw version is provided below, but is not recommended.
+   * We recommend using our CDN URL to serve the file as opposed to the GitHub raw URL.
+When our DNS provider detects the GitHub CDN (Fastly) is down, it will automatically switch to the backup CDN served by Microsoft to guarantee up-time.
+The GitHub raw version is provided below, but is not recommended.
-   * Go to [here](https://raw.githubusercontent.com/proctorio/proctorio.github.io/master/snippets/canvas_global_minified.js) and right click "Save as..." to download the Global Javascript file.
+   * Click [here](https://raw.githubusercontent.com/proctorio/proctorio.github.io/master/snippets/canvas_global_minified.js) and right click "Save as..." to download the file.
+This version will guarantee up-time **(recommended)**.
+   * _To use the raw **(not recommended)** version, served directly from GitHub use this [link](https://raw.githubusercontent.com/proctorio/proctorio.github.io/master/snippets/canvas_global_raw_minified.js) instead._

 ## 2. Open Account
 ![Admin picture](http://cdn.proctorio.net/guides/images/Admin.png)